daaru00/obsidian-aws-s3-sync/README.md

 When automatic synchronization is enabled every file change (also create and delete) will trigger the synchronization process:

 ![automatic changes](./doc/gifs/automatic-sync.gif)

-## Requirements

-- The `.aws/credentials` file present in user home and a valid configured profile.
-- An S3 bucket.

-## Installation

-Download zip archive from [GitHub releases page](https://github.com/daaru00/obsidian-aws-s3-sync/releases) and extract it into `<vault>/.obsidian/plugins` directory.

 ## Configurations